-Payscale posts that the cost of living in Baltimore is 17 percent higher than the national average, but a higher cost of living is to be expected in any large city.
-The median home price is $509,743 and the average monthly utility bill is $179.56.
-Baltimore County residents pay a 2.83 percent tax rate, and those living in the city pay an additional 1.25 percent on top of that.
-The real property tax is $1.10 per every $100 of assessed value.
+According to Payscale, the cost of living in Baltimore is 17% higher than the national average, but a higher cost of living is to be expected in any large city.
+The median home price is in the low $500s, and the average monthly utility bill is about $180.
+Baltimore County residents pay a 2.83% tax rate, and those living in the city pay an additional 1.25%.
+The real property tax is $1.10 for every $100 of assessed value.

-The cost of living in Philly is also shown to be 17 percent higher than the national average, but the average home price is shown to be $449,365; the monthly energy bill hovers at around $208.74 a month.
-Pennsylvania personal income tax is currently at 3.07 percent, and anyone living or working right in the city must pay a city wage tax; this is about 3.84 percent for residents and 3.45 percent for non-residents.
+The cost of living in Philly is also 17% higher than the national average, but the average home price is in the mid $400s.
+The monthly energy bill hovers at around $210 each month.
+Pennsylvania personal income tax is currently at 3.07%.
+Also, anyone living or working right in the city must pay a city wage tax; this is about 3.84% for residents and 3.45% for non-residents.

 Culture and Entertainment

 What To Do In Baltimore

 Baltimore was originally a working-class port town but has evolved into a dynamic urban center with year-round attractions.
 Some of its best-known landmarks include the Fort McHenry National Monument, the National Aquarium, and the American Visionary Art Museum.
 If you like spending time outdoors, there’s Federal Hill Park, M&T Bank Stadium (for Ravens games), and plenty of outdoor restaurants where you can enjoy steamed crabs.

 Some of the best shopping centers include Harborplace Mall, The Rotunda, and White Marsh Mall; the best concert venues are Rams Head Live!, Baltimore Soundstage, and Hammerjack’s.

 What To Do In Philadelphia